Kryeit/Missions/README.md

 - Incentive in your server an economy with no virtual balance or top lists
 - Modify from time to time the missions to they get refreshed for the players, also touchups to the missions ranges are really needed for balancing.
 If someone uses a better mission config file and more balanced feel free to share it with me!
 - Have in mind always the ability for a player to reroll a mission, dont give them money to infinitely reroll missions as that takes fun away.
 Build your economy balancing having that cost in mind.
-- Use the Exchange ATM to build a public bank!
+- Use the Mechanical Exchanger to build a public bank!
 </details>

 </details>